igorbrigadir/DownloadConceptualCaptions/README.md

 Images will be in `training` and `validation` folders.
 You can stop and resume, the settings for splitting downloads into chunks / threads are not optimal, but it maxed out my connection so i kept them as is.

 A bunch of them will fail to download, and return web pages instead.
 These will need to be cleaned up later.
 See `downloaded_validation_report.tsv` after it downloads for HTTP errors.
 Around 8% of images are gone, based on validation set results.

+It should take about a day to download the training data, but it's still running so i can't say for sure.